-1. R.C.
+R.C.
 106.03 and 106.031 require agencies, when reviewing a rule, to determine whether the rule has an adverse impact on businesses as defined by R.C.
 107.52.
 If the agency determines that it does, it must complete a business impact analysis and submit the rule for CSI review.
 Which adverse impact(s) to businesses has the agency determined the rule(s) create?
 The rule(s):

-- a.
-Requires a license, permit, or any other prior authorization to engage in or operate a line of business. - b.
-Imposes a criminal penalty, a civil penalty, or another sanction, or creates a cause of action for failure to comply with its terms. - c.
+Requires a license, permit, or any other prior authorization to engage in or operate a line of business.
+Imposes a criminal penalty, a civil penalty, or another sanction, or creates a cause of action for failure to comply with its terms.
 Requires specific expenditures or the report of information as a condition of compliance.
+Is likely to directly reduce the revenue or increase the expenses of the lines of business to which it will apply or applies.